uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/general-purpose.md

 | 10   | 000000001010 | MI       |
 | 11   | 000000001011 | IAM      |

-Notice that it is exactly the same dictionary as the encoder created - the dictionary has been reconstructed without having to send it to the decoder!
+Notice that it is exactly the same dictionary as the encoder created &ndash; the dictionary has been reconstructed without having to send it to the decoder!

 {panel type="extra-for-experts"}

 # Other languages

 But what about different languages?
 Since the dictionary builds up based on the characters it has seen, it will simply adapt to whatever language is being used, whether it is English, French, Chinese, or even a computer programming language.
 Each language will have its own common substrings, and these will end up in the dictionary.

 {panel end}